 Credit-by-exam will not be accepted for any part of the final 30 (thirty) semester hours without permission of the Senior Vice President and Provost.
 With such permission, 6 (six) of the final 30 (thirty) credit hours may be by credit-by-exam.
 Applications for examinations shall be approved on an individual course basis.
 The instructor must certify on the report of examination that copies of the examination questions and the student's answers shall be retained in accordance with the University of Maryland’s Records and Retention and Disposal Schedule.

 If an examination for a course is available, the department will provide information regarding when and where the exam is administered, type of examination, and material which might be helpful in preparing for the examination.
 Students can apply for a Math CBE by contacting the department (firstname.lastname@example.org).
 Additional information may be found on their website: https://www-math.umd.edu/credit-by-exam.html.

 The year in which the student took the IB exam will determine how the University of Maryland awards credit.
 For example, if a student takes an IB exam in 2023, the credit awarded is based on the evaluation of the exam during the 2023 year.
 Credit is not awarded for all exams offered by IB and is based on departmental approval.
 All departments reserve the right to reevaluate the content of exams, and to change the assignment of credit, minimum required score and course equivalencies.
 Students should have their scores sent directly to the University of Maryland from the International Baccalaureate Results Service.
 The university’s code is 001417.

 There are some instances of prior learning/competency-based education for which the University of Maryland generally does not award credit.
-These include, but are not limited to: American Council on Education (ACE), Defense Activity for Non-Traditional Education Support (DANTES), Program on Non-Collegiate Sponsored Instruction (PONSI), StraighterLine, SOPHIA, or departmental credit-by-exam from institutions other than Maryland public institutions of higher education, and life experiences.
+These include, but are not limited to: American Council on Education (ACE), Defense Activity for Non-Traditional Education Support (DANTES), Program on Non-Collegiate Sponsored Instruction (PONSI), StraighterLine, Sophia Learning, Coursera, Outlier, departmental credit-by-exam from institutions other than Maryland public institutions of higher education, and/or life experiences.